Arkthos/The-Escalation-Protocol/README.md

 So I said screw it.
 If the system won't let me share knowledge the right way, I’ll do it my way.
 Messy.
 Honest.
 Fast.
 Human.
+This is my initiative.
+My protest.
+My contribution.

+So I built this place.
+To fight that decay.
+To make knowledge **accessible**, **findable**, **actionable**, and **human** again.

+Here’s hoping that when a manager inevitably stumbles across this, they get the point—
+and don’t immediately ask for my head.

+**This is documentation with teeth.**

 ---